 Saturday Dec 03, 2011

-In this episode, Chicago-based video performance artist Jefferson Pinder explains the importance of physical exertion in his work.
-Hear how his fascination with Houdini and street theater led to his new live performance series: The Escape Artist.
-Jefferson makes his first appearance as the Escape Artist at 8:05pm, Sunday, December 4, 2011, in Salisbury, Maryland.
-The premiere performance commemorates the death of Matthew Williams, who was confined to a straightjacket when he was lynched in front of the Wicomico courthouse on December 4, 1931.
+At the time of this recording, Pinder was preparing for his 2011 appearance as The Escape Artist in Salisbury, Maryland.
+The performance commemorated the death of Matthew Williams, who was confined to a straightjacket when he was lynched in front of the Wicomico courthouse on December 4, 1931.

 Sunday Nov 20, 2011